Gilde Healthcare Partners

 Private Equity Round in 2011

-Fysius Rugexperts operates a network of clinics in the Netherlands that specializes in treating lower back and related pain.
-Utilizing advanced treatment methods and innovative aids, such as the OriGENE device, Fysius employs the latest scientific insights to effectively address chronic back and spinal pain.
-With a focus on improving the health and fitness of its patients, the organization treats over 10,000 individuals annually, making it the largest and most specialized clinic for back pain in the country.
+Fysius Rugexperts is a leading chain of clinics in the Netherlands that specializes in treating lower-back and related pains.
+Utilizing the latest scientific insights, Fysius employs advanced treatment methods and aids, including the OriGENE device, to address chronic back and spinal pain.
+With a strong focus on patient care, the clinic treats over 10,000 patients annually, making it the largest and most specialized facility for back pain in the country.
+Fysius aims to help individuals maintain their health and fitness by effectively addressing spine-related issues.

 MTM Laboratories